-This can include loans for working capital, to buy machinery, to hire more staff, or even re-finance existing loans to reduce monthly costs.
+Reasons can include business grants and loans for working capital, to buy machinery, to hire more staff, or even re-finance existing loans to reduce monthly costs.
+A British Business Bank Survey published in 2019 found that 44% of SME businesses sought some form of external funding in the previous three years.
 Read on to discover the 5 most common reasons that most businesses apply for finance.

 Growing your business and increasing sales often requires you to purchase assets such as new machinery or vehicles.
 While you may have enough cash to cover working capital expenses for your company, you may look for a loan to cover the purchase of new assets to enable your business to expand.
 An asset funding loan is a great way to spread the costs of acquiring an expensive new asset.
 Fixed monthly repayments and loan terms from 6 months to 5 years can help you plan your cash flow in advance so you can make the most of your opportunity to grow.